oro-os/kernel/CONTRIBUTING.md

   must be marked `unsafe`.
 This is true regardless of if the trait itself is marked as `unsafe trait`.

+### Locality of Invariant Checks
+There are a few types of invariant testing that the kernel project performs;
+some cause runtime panics, others are compile-time checks, and some, such as `unsafe_precondition!()`, are a mixture of both.

+When a certain item has a safety constraint, any checks for these constraints that can be performed either in **debug builds** or at **compile-time** should be performed as close to their **usage** as possible.

+In contrast, invariant checks that are performed at **runtime** in **release** code should be performed as close to the **implementation** as well as **mutation** as possible.

+This is a bit of a broad piece of guidance that is quite context-dependent, so please use best judgement prior to submitting a pull request.
+If there are any issues with the placement of invariant checks, the maintainers will do their best to provide feedback.

+If there are any questions about invariant checks, please open an issue to discuss prior to opening a pull request.

 ## Use of `usize`
 For now, the kernel project standardizes that page frames are `u64` and virtual addresses are `usize`.
 This may change in the future.